emdete/log4logging/README.md

-- log4j has a complex config infrastructure. i want to replace that with a single file with a fix name (if you cannot make it, change the code, it's included) with mainly to settings: logfile and loglevel
+- log4j has a complex config infrastructure. i want to replace that with a single file with a fix name (if you cannot make it, change the code, it's included) with mainly two settings: logfile and loglevel
-- loggs have to be written to files and files must be rotated. that is a feature logging must support
+- loggs have to be written to files and files must be rotated, that is a feature logging must support
 - MDCs are a nice thing to transport information through foreign libraries that log but are missing context information